Carbonate: Buffer

 Crucially, a similar buffer operates in the oceans.
-It is a major factor in climate change and the long-term carbon cycle, due to the large number of marine organisms (especially coral) which are made of calcium carbonate.
+It is a major factor in climate change and the long-term carbon cycle, due to the large number of marine organisms (especially coral) that are made of calcium carbonate.
 Increased solubility of carbonate through increased temperatures results in lower production of marine calcite and increased concentration of atmospheric carbon dioxide.
 This, in turn, increases Earth temperature.
-The amount of CO3(2-) available is on a geological scale and substantial quantities may eventually be redissolved into the sea and released to the atmosphere, increasing CO2 levels even more.
+The amount of CO_{3}(2-) available is on a geological scale and substantial quantities may eventually be redissolved into the sea and released to the atmosphere, increasing CO2 levels even more.